 The arrangement of works exhibited in the so-called Vaulted Room reflects their original functional context in a church.
 The Geldrian Altar of St Peter (circa 1500), for example, is surrounded by medieval implements and cult figures, including a Cologne Madonna from 1180.

-In 1994, the French artist Christian Boltanski (born 1944) arranged files from the museum archives in a wooden rack in the Suermondt Ludwig Museum, illuminated by twelve incandescent lamps.
+In 1994, the French artist Christian Boltanski (1944-2021) arranged files from the museum archives in a wooden rack in the Suermondt Ludwig Museum, illuminated by twelve incandescent lamps.